-NASA's AERONET contribution to PM is largely indirect where AOD is used to normalize lidar signals (e.g., MPLNET) or to develop a coefficient to relate ground based PM{2.5} to satellite retrievals (SPARTAN).
-Further, AERONET Distributed Regional Aerosol Gridded Observation Networks (DRAGON) campaigns have and continue to contribute to higher instrument spatial density to support large aircraft field campaigns such as TRACER-AQ, which is assessing air quality using the airborne GCAS sensor as a testbed for TEMPO (Holben et al., 2018; Judd et al., 2021).
+NASA'S AERONET contribution to PM is largely indirect, where AOD is used to normalize lidar signals (e.g., MPLNET) or to develop a coefficient to relate ground based PM{2.5} to satellite retrievals (SPARTAN).
+Further, AERONET Distributed Regional Aerosol Gridded Observation Networks (DRAGON) campaigns have and continue to contribute to higher instrument spatial density to support large aircraft field campaigns such as TRACER-AQ, which is assessing air quality using the airborne GCAS (GEOstationary Coastal and Air Pollution Events (GEO-CAPE) Airborne Simulator) sensor as a testbed for TEMPO (Holben et al., 2018; Judd et al., 2021).
 Data acquisition systems currently in development for AERONET may allow for expansion of instruments at select sites to include low-cost air quality sensors (e.g., PurpleAir).
 Future satellite missions such as MAIA will leverage AERONET instrumentation to provide multi-year monitoring at key primary and secondary target regions (Diner et al., 2018).
-AERONET measurements performed concurrently with ground-based in situ PM measurements and lidar is expected to provide a foundation for developing future PM retrievals from space.
+AERONET measurements performed concurrently with ground-based in-situ PM measurements and lidar are expected to provide a foundation for developing future PM retrievals from space.

-Figure A.4.
-Aerosol Robotic Network (AERONET) global site distribution in 2021
+Figure A 4.
+Aerosol Robotic Network (AERONET) global site distribution in 2021.